Tape Shredding and Degaussing Services in Boca Raton FL

 Chain of Custody and Documentation for Compliance

-Tape destruction should not be a “drop off and hope” process.
+Tape destruction should never be a drop-off-and-hope process.
 If tapes contain regulated or sensitive data, your organization needs accountability and documentation to prove destruction occurred.
+The live page already frames this as one of the most important reasons businesses request the service.

 A process-driven workflow can support: